anyahayda/course_project/README.md

   •	Enter the date, place of departure and arrival, fixed date and press “Search”.

-   More details in the video named “How to”.
+   More details in the video named “How to”(bad quality due to the fact that GitHub can upload video at a maximum size of 25MB, and the original video has 137MB).